tecoholic/docs-oxd/sources/plugin/php/cms/wordpress/index.md

 WP-GLUU-SSO plugin gives access for login to your wordpress site, with the help of GLUU server.

-There are already 2 versions of WP-GLUU-SSO (2.4.2 and 2.4.3) plugins, each in its turn is working with oXD and GLUU servers.
+There are already 2 versions of WP-GLUU-SSO (2.4.2 and 2.4.3) plugins, each in its turn is working with oxD and GLUU servers.
-For example if you are using wp-gluu-sso-2.4.2 plugin, you need to connect with oXD-server-2.4.2.
+For example if you are using wp-gluu-sso-2.4.2 plugin, you need to connect with oxD-server-2.4.2.

 Now I want to explain in details how to use plugin step by step.